-Numerous Singaporeans are searching for helpful ways to alleviate work stress.
-It is revealed by the growth in search terms on Google such as “being calm”, as they are actively pursuing ways to deal with daily stressors.
-Some of them are attempting to handle stress by taking short breaks, and this consumer trend is made evident by the growth in searches on Google for “Sentosa resorts”, “Staycation in Sentosa”, and “luxury escapes.”
+But amidst the hustle and bustle, Singaporeans are also looking for ways to alleviate work stress.
+The growing search for terms like "being calm" shows that they are actively seeking ways to deal with daily stressors.
+Many are turning to short breaks, which is evident from the increase in searches for "Sentosa resorts," "Staycation in Sentosa," and "luxury escapes" on Google.

 2. Singaporean Consumers' Behaviour and Lifestyle

-Singaporeans are also selecting to live healthier lifestyles.
-That is why the demand for healthy foods and sustainable products is growing.
-Like other Asian consumers, Singaporeans are sensitive to environmental issues, though they are not keen to pay more or change their habits to support the cause.
+But it's not just about status symbols.
+Singaporeans are increasingly embracing healthier lifestyles, driving up the demand for sustainable and nutritious products.
+Like many other Asian consumers, they are conscious of environmental issues, but may be hesitant to pay more or change their habits to support the cause.

 3. Understanding of Singaporean Consumers Expectations